97131004/AspNetCoreVueJS-RealTimeSharedNotes/README.md

 15% of users are Casual Posters: 1 msg/60s + reading.
 5% of users are Power Poster: 1 msg/10s + reading.

-**Results**: The webserver reliably handles ≈2,400 Virtual Users (VUs) after 10 iterations of this load test.
+**Results**: The webserver reliably handles ≈2,400 VUs after 10 iterations of this load test.
 Maximum reliable send rate was 18 msg/s at 2400 VUs.
 Maximum reliable receive rate was 43182 msg/s at 2400 VUs.
 Failure occurs beyond 2400 VUs when network saturation causes signalr_note_rtt_lag to exceed the `p(90) < 3s` threshold (90% of all messages were delivered in under 3 seconds => has been exceeded).

 ```
          /\      Grafana   /‾‾/